Russ North

-Russ North (born 22 July 1965) is an English singer, best known for his role in the heavy metal band Cloven Hoof.
+Russ North (22 July 1965 – 1 January 2025) was an English singer, best known for his role in the heavy metal band Cloven Hoof.
 North had several stints with Cloven Hoof, from 1987 to 1990 and again from 2006 to 2009.
 In 2011, he was asked back with the band only to leave for the final time in 2012 under bizarre circumstances.

 North's father was a singer around the North of England who worked under the stage name Dave Thorne from the 1950s up until his death in 2000; Russ' brother Dale North is also a singer, songwriter and a film-maker.

-Career

-Tredegar
+Life and career

 North formed his first band at the age of 18 when he and his family were living in Caernarfon in North Wales, the band were called Monza, and recorded around five songs and played live venues and festivals throughout the UK.
 After the demise of Monza, North was in the process of putting his next band together when he was asked to join Tredegar, a band from the South Wales village of the same name.
 Both Tony Bourge and Ray Phillips of Tredegar were former members of Budgie.
 North began touring with the band and also added vocals to the track "Which Way To Go" on the almost-completed self-titled album Tredegar.
 The band appeared on a Welsh television music show singing two songs, one "Duma" from the album, and another song "The Dealer" with lyrics written by North's father.
 When Tredegar toured Russ was often mobbed, frequently being mistaken for Kiss frontman Paul Stanley.